francescolacerenza/evilPick/README.md

 #### Know How
 The main part of the exploit is written in  pickle machine language in order to invoke, on deserialization, the code provided by the user.

-In particular the passed code is serialized with Marshall library, base64 encoded and put into the pickle machine code which when deserialized will  :
+In particular the passed code is serialized with Marshall library, base64 encoded and put into the pickle machine code which, when deserialized by the victim, will  :
 - base64 decode the payload
 - marshal load the payload (in order to deserialize the code)
 - statically build a function, inject the payload code in it